 About The Airport

-Aarhus Airport serves Aarhus, the second largest city of Denmark and fifth largest customer catchment in the Nordic region with almost 1.4 million people.
-The largest non-capital Scandinavian city and metropolitan area, Aarhus is home to Denmark's fastest growing economy with a large number of world-leader global corporations in sectors such as wind energy, engineering, food and agri-tech, bio-science, fashion and retail, architectural design, data management and many more among over 33,000 registered companies in the area.
+Aarhus Airport serves Aarhus – the second largest city of Denmark and fifth largest metropolitan catchment in the Nordic region with almost 1.4 million people.
+The largest non-capital Scandinavian population market, Aarhus is home to Denmark's fastest growing economy with a large number of world-leader global corporations in sectors such as wind energy, engineering, food and agri-tech, bio-science, fashion and retail, architectural design, data management and many more among over 33,000 registered companies in the area.
 Aarhus also hosts the largest academic sector in Scandinavia and the fastest growing inbound tourism visitor economy.

 Home to around 60,000 students in the city's higher education institutions, Aarhus University itself ranks in the world's top 100 while the city of Aarhus ranks among the world's top 100 conference and meeting destinations.
-Several leading research innovation hubs include the Navitas waterfront R&D complex as well as INCUBA and Katrinjeberg, covering specialities in cleantech, food-tech, ICT and healthcare, with the New Aarhus University Hospital set to be northern Europe's largest upon completion - and 10th largest in the world.
-Cited as the fastest growing Nordic business sector and Europe's best new business environment, regularly considered among the world's best and most competitve markets, a 2016 partnership between Apple and Aarhus University is the largest ever inward investment initiative in Denmark valued at $1bn in data and research facilities: 'Business Region Aarhus' sustained economic success necessitates direct routes to European destinations and global connectivity beyond.
+It is a powerhouse of talent and opportunity with an average age of just 36 years among its citizens and considered to have one of the most advanced socio-cultural platforms in western Europe.
+Several leading research innovation hubs excel in specialities ranging from cleantech to food-tech, ICT and healthcare, with the New Aarhus University Hospital set to be northern Europe's largest upon completion - and 10th largest in the world.
+The hospital ranked among the world’s top 20 best medical facilities in 2022.
+Cited as the fastest growing Nordic business sector and Europe's best new business environment by field experts, Aarhus is regularly considered among the world's best and most competitve innovation markets overall.

 Aarhus Airport is proud to have been 2019's Airport of the Year - as awarded by ERA, the European regional airline association after becoming Scandinavia's fastest growing airport in 2018